SAIC Hongyan: SAIC Hongyan era (2021–present）

+Shanghai New Power Automotive Technology, a SAIC affiliate, took full control of the company's shares and made it a wholly owned subsidiary.

 Operations and products

-SAIC Iveco Hongyan facilities are in the Liangjiang New District of Chongqing.
+SAIC Hongyan facilities are in the Liangjiang New District of Chongqing.
 The manufacturing plant, which has the capacity to assemble up to 80,000 vehicles per year, is modeled after Iveco's Madrid plant.
-SAIC Iveco Hongyan Axle Co., Ltd. is a wholly owned subsidiary able to produce up to 300,000 axles per year.
-SAIC Iveco Hongyan produces medium-heavy trucks ranging between 160 and 560 metric horsepower for highway logistics and engineering, construction and special-purpose heavy vehicles.
+SAIC Hongyan Axle Co., Ltd. is a wholly owned subsidiary able to produce up to 300,000 axles per year.
+SAIC Hongyan produces medium-heavy trucks ranging between 160 and 560 metric horsepower for highway logistics and engineering, construction and special-purpose heavy vehicles.
 In China, the company markets its products under the Hongyan marque while that for export markets it uses both the Hongyan and Iveco marques.
-As of 2019, trucks produced by SAIC Iveco Hongyan include the Genlyon (based on the Iveco Stralis AS), the Kingkan, the Genpaw and the Gentruck.
+As of 2019, trucks produced by SAIC Hongyan include the Genlyon (based on the Iveco Stralis AS), the Kingkan, the Genpaw and the Gentruck.